 One final note about lease options: Very few lease option tenants ever actually utilize their "option" and purchase the property.
 As a result, some unscrupulous investors have used the lease option strategy to take advantage of tenants, offering a lease option to individuals who will never qualify for a mortgage and charging outrageously high option fees and short terms, just hoping the tenant doesn't buy.
 These investors then re-churn the process over and over again.
 This usually leaves the tenant in a worse position than when they began the process.
 BiggerPockets does not approve of this practice and instead asks that you to treat your tenants with respect and dignity.
 Taking advantage of others for profit is what gives real estate investors a bad name.
 Don't do it.

 For more information on Lease Options, check out:

 - Lease Options as a Tool to Rock Out Your Rental Properties

 - BP Podcast 041: How to Profit Through Long Term Flipping and Lease Options with Douglas Larson

 1031-Exchanges: Avoiding Taxes On a Sale

-There are a number of rules that need to be followed, but if done correctly, you can possibly re-use the money you would have paid for towards capital gains tax, and can use it as part of your next property.
+There are a number of rules that need to be followed, but if done correctly, you can possibly re-use the money you would have paid towards capital gains tax, and you can use it as funds for your next property.
 Essentially, this is the government's way of "partnering" with you on your investment deals.
-There are a lot of complicated things that go into a 1031-exchange so be sure to talk to a qualified tax specialist before making any decisions.
+There are a lot of complicated things that go into a 1031-exchange, so be sure to talk to a qualified tax specialist before making any decisions.

 Your Next Steps